You Couldn’t Possibly Be Outdated. Could You?

 Missing dates on cans?
 Missing labels?
 Ask yourself what you last made with that spice.
 If you can’t remember, then out it goes.

 Anything in question: Open the container and smell the spice.
 See if it smells and looks fresh.
-If it doesn’t bring you that wonderful spicy scent, it isn’t going to add that wonderful flavor to your dish.
+If it does not bring you that wonderful spicy scent, it is not going to add that wonderful flavor to your dish.

 Time to Label: